SCOOPS

 Journey Maps

-Mandy decides to choose SCOOPS because they were available.
-She submits her request page, and a Sales Manager follows up and works with her to finalize her event details.
-On the day of the event, everything is set up, the event starts and everyone is happy.
-Mandy had a good experience overall.
-She had options to choose from and was happy that SCOOPS came through to fulfill the request with ease.
+Mandy chooses SCOOPS because they were available and responsive.
+She submits her request through the website, and a Sales Manager promptly follows up to help finalize the event details.
+On the day of the event, everything is set up perfectly, the event kicks off smoothly, and everyone is satisfied.
+Overall, Mandy had a great experience.
+She appreciated having multiple options to choose from and was pleased that SCOOPS delivered on their promises effortlessly.

-Michelle attends a company wide meeting every month to go over business matters.
-It just so happens that Tenant Appreciation is just around the corner, she decides to do some research on what’s out there.
-She wants to work with a Catering company who is flexible with her tenants’ needs and has a variety of options.
-SCOOPS offer assorted baked goods which could be good for either a thank breakfast or thank you dessert.
-She submits her form, works with the Sales Manager to finalize the details.
-The event day arrives, SCOOPS does the set up, service and clean-up and everyone is happy.
-Michelle had a good experience with the booking process and was happy with SCOOPS’ overall service.
+Michelle attends a company-wide meeting each month to discuss business matters.
+With Tenant Appreciation just around the corner, she decides to research catering options.
+She’s looking for a catering company that can accommodate her tenants' diverse needs and offers a range of options.
+SCOOPS catches her attention with their selection of assorted baked goods, perfect for a thank-you breakfast or dessert.
+She submits her request form and collaborates with the Sales Manager to finalize the details.
+On the day of the event, SCOOPS handles the setup, service, and cleanup, and everything goes smoothly.
+Michelle has a positive experience with the booking process and is pleased with SCOOPS' overall service.

 Original Site Map